Constellation-Labs/constellation/README.md

 programming language.

 Visit the [/constellation/docs](https://github.com/Constellation-Labs/constellation/docs/) for an explainer of the protocol archetecture or an extended overview of the
 [project structure](https://github.com/Constellation-Labs/constellation/docs/directory-tree/).
-Note that the developer branch might be behind the master branch by a few weeks.
+Note that the `master` branch might be behind the `dev` branch by a few weeks.

 ```scala
 constellation/src